lukeSky3434/wunder-ground-god/README.md

 You can find the details in the file: [Multi Container Configuration](compose.yaml)

 The [compose.yaml](smarthome/compose.yaml) includes the service for the influxdb and grafana.
-As well the fronius energy consumption service will be started, which collects the data.
-For a further look to configure the fronius energy consumption, you have to switch to the *fronius-energy* [repository](https://github.com/lukeSky3434/fronius-energy).
+As well the wunder-ground-god service will be started, which collects the data.

 ### Configuration